deNBI/cloud-user-docs/wiki/Tutorials/ JupyterHub/JupyterHub.md

-JupyterHub is a multi-user plattform for running Jupyter notebooks.
-Here we will describe how to deploy a JupyterHub platform on a Kubernetes plattform at the Berlin site.
+JupyterHub is a multi-user platform for running Jupyter notebooks.
+Here we will describe how to deploy a JupyterHub platform on a Kubernetes platform at the Berlin site.

 ## Setup cloud project